• Explore. Learn. Thrive. Fastlane Media Network

 Intelligent Commerce – Adobe’s AI gets smarter the more it is used.
 This allows its users to benefit from real-time, data-driven insights that can be used to incentivize user behavior with features like Live Search and machine-learning-driven product recommendations.

-Extensibility – In order for a business to scale, so must its technology.
-Adobe Commerce is built to scale itself and integrate with all current and new digital touchpoints.
+Extensibility—For a business to scale, so must its technology.
+Adobe Commerce is built to scale and integrate with all current and new digital touchpoints.

 Limitless Frontend Flexibility – One platform, one front end, and an unlimited number of options for your storefront powered by thousands of extensions